sourcecaster/serveme/README.md

     late final String greetingMessage;
 }
 ```
-Method cast<T>() allows to easily cast dynamic variable into typed one with specified fallback value or exception error message.
+Method cast&lt;T&gt;() allows to easily cast dynamic variable into typed one with specified fallback value or exception error message.
 Now let's update our configuration file and see hot to use custom configuration class instead of default one.
 ```yaml
 port: 8080
 debug: true